Picovoice/porcupine/README.md

 The engine starts processing the audio input from the microphone in realtime and outputs to the terminal when it detects utterances of `Porcupine`.

-For more information about Python demos go to [demo/nodejs](/demo/nodejs).
+For more information about NodeJS demos go to [demo/nodejs](/demo/nodejs).

 ### C Demos